AlDas23/Acc0unt1ng/README.md

 ## Getting started

-### Requirements

-* Docker
-* Docker Compose

-Run notebook from <a target="_blank" href="https://colab.research.google.com/github/AlDas23/Acc0unt1ng/blob/colab/Acc0unt1ng.ipynb">
+Run notebook: <a target="_blank" href="https://colab.research.google.com/github/AlDas23/Acc0unt1ng/blob/colab/Acc0unt1ng.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-Run Setup cell after acquiring cloud machine (always).
+Run Setup cell after acquiring cloud machine.

 Paste your ngrok authtoken into "ngrok_authtoken" field and run webui.
 If you want notebook to remember that authtoken, after pasting it into the field, you will need to save that notebook as your own copy.